hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 To assign each cell a score based on its expression of G2/M and S phase markers, we have used the Seurat function `CellCycleScoring()`.
 This function calculates cell cycle phase scores based on canonical markers that required as input.
 After scoring the cells for cell cycle, we would like to **determine whether cell cycle is a major source of variation in our dataset using PCA**.

-**LETS LOAD IN THE DATA (seurat_phase) IN WHICH A SIMPLE NORMALIZATION HAS BEEN APPLIED AND WHERE WE HAVE CELL CYCLE SCORES COMPUTED FOR EACH CELL.**
+**LETS LOAD IN THE DATA (seurat_phase) IN WHICH A SIMPLE NORMALIZATION HAS BEEN APPLIED AND WHERE WE HAVE CELL CYCLE SCORES COMPUTED FOR EACH CELL + Find variable genes + ScaleData.**

 ```r
 # Load in the Seurat object